phouse512/blog/_posts/2017-02-13-hosting-and-deploying-node.markdown

 get real-time server-client interactions right out of the box.

 Today we're going to look at getting these Node web applications up and running on a remote Ubuntu server.
-We'll look at setting up your server to run your service, making sure your application stays up and running, and making it really easy to deploy new changes.
+We'll set up your server to run your webapp, make sure that your application stays up and running, and make it really easy to deploy new changes.

 ### Server Setup